-The chamber had no discernable walls.
-If it held corners or edges, the shadows hid them and created the illusion that the room seemed to stretch into infinity and beyond.
-The floor was made of clouds that ceaselessly swirled underfoot.
+The chamber had no discernible walls.
+The shadows hid the corners and edges, creating the illusion that the room seemed to stretch into infinity and beyond.
+The floor was made of clouds that swirled constantly underfoot.
 The ceiling was made of shining pinpricks of stars and other cosmos, held up by six colossal onyx pillars that gave the room the impression of being circular.
 On these supports were ancient murals of the first gods, the Greater Powers, and their glory.
 Constellations flickered with life of their own, not the mere groupings of stars that sailors or landlubbers alike thought they were.
-One or two liked to move in and out of the ceiling or interact with its brothers and sisters.
+One or two liked to move in and out of the ceiling to interact with its brothers and sisters.

 In the middle of this mysterious room was its main purpose and source of light.
 A granite basin stood in the center of the room.
-The circular container was large.
+The container was large, the size of a full grown man in diameter.
 Slim pegs stuck out horizontally from underneath.
 Emeralds encrusted the rim.
 Light smoke hovered an inch from the top of the basin, but it did not impede the white light that shined from within, casting shadows on the onyx pillars and dimming the starlit roof.

 Hovering above the smoky basin was the goddess of the sea in her true form.
-Tendrils of her long, inky hair floated lazily around her body, moving sinuously as if in their own accord.
+Tendrils of her long, inky hair floated around her body, moving sinuously as if in their own accord.
 The light illuminated the crown of seashells and its living starfish atop her head.
-Her golden tan skin had an almost human pallor unfavorable to her otherworldly beauty that was not being caused by the light.
-Despite this countenance, Calypso's presence filled the observatory but her being seemed to not be the only one there.
-Whispering voices that were distant but no less distinct flitted throughout the chamber yet with no exclusive pinpoint to their origin.
+As well, it cast an almost human pallor unfavorable to her golden tan skin.
+Calypso's presence filled the observatory, but she seemed not to be the only one present.
+Whispering voices that were distant but no less distinct flitted throughout the chamber with no exact origin point.

-"I strongly recommend you do not touch that," spoke up Calypso, whose voice was not unlike a gentle ocean wave, and who the pirate had momentarily forgotten about in his wonder.
+"I recommend you do not touch that," spoke up Calypso, whose voice was not unlike a gentle ocean wave, and whom the pirate had forgotten momentarily about in his wonder.
 "Who knows what unnatural mayhem you will inflict upon your mortal world?"

 "Videns Mundus, the Seeing World," explained the sea goddess with a slight smile.
 "Named so because We frequently like to see the happenings of the world.
 The pegs you are very prudent not to touch can be moved around to see a desired spot better."